Lissy93/dashy/README.md

 > For full backup documentation, see: [**Cloud Backup & Sync**](./docs/backup-restore.md)

 Dashy has an **optional** built-in feature for securely backing up your config to a hosted cloud service, and then restoring it on another instance.
-This feature is totally optional, and if you do not enable it, then Dashy will not make any external network requests.

-This is useful not only for backing up your configuration off-site, but it also enables Dashy to be used without having write a YAML config file, and in the future there will allow the use of the public hosted instance of Dashy for users without a server.
+This is useful not only for backing up your configuration off-site, but it also enables Dashy to be used without having write a YAML config file.

-All data is fully E2E encrypted before being sent to the backend.
-In Dashy, this is done in [`CloudBackup.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/CloudBackup.js), using [crypto.js](https://github.com/brix/crypto-js)'s AES method, with the users chosen password as the key.
+All data is fully E2E encrypted before being sent to the backend (done in [`CloudBackup.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/CloudBackup.js) using [crypto.js](https://github.com/brix/crypto-js)'s AES method).
 The data is then sent to a [Cloudflare worker](https://developers.cloudflare.com/workers/learning/how-workers-works), and stored in a [KV](https://developers.cloudflare.com/workers/learning/how-kv-works) data store.

 <p align="center">
   <img width="400" src="https://i.ibb.co/yBrVN4N/dashy-cloud-sync.png" />